chimera-linux/chimera-linux.github.io/_docs/apk.md

 ## Repositories

 By default, you will get packages from the `main` repository.
-However, Chimera also has packages in the `contrib` and `user` repositories, which contain extra software unsuitable for `main`.
-This includes a large amount of non-default GUI software, for instance (e.g. additional web browsers).
+However, Chimera also has packages in the `user` repository, which contains extra software unsuitable for `main`.

-The repositories are essentially tiered; `contrib` contains most of the packages and is of similar quality to `main`.
 The `user` repository has software that does not meet the general criteria regarding stable versioning, dependency vendoring, and so on.
-That means software in `user` may not be of the same quality level as software in `contrib`.
+That means software in `user` may not be of the same quality level as software in `main`.
 Software in `user` may additionally not be available on all tier 1 architectures.

 You do not need to manually change any config files to enable these.
 The simplest way to get it is the following:

 ```
-# apk add chimera-repo-contrib
 # apk add chimera-repo-user
 ```